der-grosse/r6-strats/README.md

 ## TODOs

-### Technical

-- use websocket instead of polling for active strat updates

 ### Editor

+- edit history with undo/redo
 - rotate assets
 - add layout assets to editor
-- edit history with undo/redo
+- add websocket for live updates to enable collaborative editing
 - click and drag for selecting mulptiple elements at once
 - add default color to operators since they might not be easily visible otherwise
 - make doors, windows and walls clickable to easily add assets